EngineerBetter/engineerbetter-hugo/content/blog/quarks-quickstart.md

 For a full list of customisations that can be passed to the cf-operator installation take a look at the [Helm Chart](https://hub.helm.sh/charts/quarks/cf-operator).

-### 2. Getting your resources ready

-   #### 2.1 Do you have a Docker Image?
+### 2. Do you have a Docker Image?

-   The key question here is do you need to convert your you BOSH release into a Docker Image, or does this exist already?
+   Do you need to convert your you BOSH release into a Docker Image, or does this exist already?
 If the answer is 'yes, I have a Docker Image of my release', then you can go ahead and skip the rest of this section.

    If you're still reading then the first step is to convert your BOSH release to a Docker Image; Quarks recommends Fissile for this purpose.